paulad8/ColourVerse/README.md

 - Navigation: Tested links, menus and buttons for accessibility and proper routing to ensure seamless user interaction.
 - Search Functionality: Verified that the search bar returned correct results for artists, movements and media, and displayed them appropriately.

-###2.
-Functionality Testing
+### 2. Functionality Testing
 - Image Upload and Display: Confirmed that uploaded images (artists, movements, artworks) were stored correctly and displayed in the appropriate sections.
 - Dynamic Content Rendering: Checked the correct association and display of artists, artworks, and movements across the site.
 - Forms: Ensured forms (e.g., search bar) handled user input correctly, including edge cases such as invalid or missing input.

-###3.
-PERFORMANCE TESTING
+### 3. PERFORMANCE TESTING
 - Loading Times: Evaluated the speed of page loads, especially for image-heavy sections, to optimize user experience.
 - Database Queries: Used Django Debug Toolbar to identify and optimize slow or redundant database queries.

-###4.
-CODE TESTING
+### 4. CODE TESTING
 - Python and Django Debugging Tools: Used Django's built-in error reporting to troubleshoot and resolve backend issues.

 ## DEPLOYMENT
-This website was deployed to GitHub Pages.
+This website was deployed to AWS Elastic Beanstalk
 ***

 ### CREDITS
 - Fonts from [Google Fonts](https://fonts.google.com/)
 - HTML icons from [Font Awesome](https://fontawesome.com/)
 - [Favicon](https://favicon.io/favicon-converter/) converted icon created by Vectors Market on [Flaticon](https://www.flaticon.com/free-icons/travel)
-- Code snippets and structure inspiration derived from past students' projects and the online code community via [StackOverflow](https://stackoverflow.com/), [A Designer who Codes](https://www.youtube.com/@ADesignerWhoCodes/playlists) and [ByteGrad](https://www.youtube.com/@ByteGrad).
+- Code snippets, guidance and inspiration from the broader online code community via [StackOverflow](https://stackoverflow.com/)